-Getting a divorce in England or Wales will cost a bare minimum of £550 no matter how you go about it, since those are the mandatory court fees that must be paid in every divorce.
-On top of the court fees, you may end up paying for a financial order (£200+) and for professional support.
-If your marriage does end up on the rocks, what are your options for getting divorced, and how much will they set you back?
+Getting a divorce in England or Wales will cost a bare minimum of £593 no matter how you go about it, since those are the mandatory court fees that must be paid in every divorce.
+On top of the court fees, you may end up paying for a financial order (£300+) and for professional support, which can add another £199 (online divorce) or £450 to £2,000+ (solicitor).
+If your marriage does end up on the rocks, what are your options for getting divorced, and how much will it set you back financially?

 - What are the costs of mandatory court fees and a financial order?

 - Cost of options for getting divorced: DIY, online and solicitor